Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Clip the corners off of the bottom piece at a 45-degree angle.
 When assembled, the notches create drainage holes as well as letting in fresh air.

 Fit the bottom piece between the front, back, and side sub-assembly, and attach with more glue and nails or screws.
+Trim the bottom piece as needed for a good fit.

 Position the roof sections together by lining up the long edges.
 The wider piece overlaps the narrower section, forming a 45-degree peak.
 When set on top of the birdhouse, the roof overhangs each side equally.
 Attach the roof sections together with more glue and nails or screws.